-There are currently three types of ad extensions available: Location Extensions, Call Extensions and Sitelink Extensions.
+There are currently four types of ad extensions available: Location Extensions, Call Extensions, Sitelink Extensions, and Product Extensions.

 When you enable Location Extensions, you can choose to show the address of your business location that is closest to the customer and also include a local phone number.
 Better yet, if the customer is viewing your ad on a smartphone, they can click that number to give you a call.